-There is an important further remark as regards \emph{common cause completability}.
-It has to do with the distinction between what I'll be referring as \emph{individual}-common causes on the one hand, and \emph{common}-common causes on the other.
-The fundamental difference between these is that \emph{individual}-common causes are defined to screen-off a single (individual) correlation \emph{only}, while \emph{common}-common causes screen-off a set of two or more correlations (Figure~\ref{fig:icc_ccc}).
-This is indeed an important distinction precisely due to the fact that, while \emph{individual}-common cause completability holds in general for every classical probability space $\mathcal S$, this is not the case for \emph{common}-common causes.
-In other words, while \emph{common cause completability} guarantees that \emph{individual}-common causes may be provided (at least formally) for any given correlation, this is not true in general for \emph{common}-common causes.\footnote{Cf.~\cite{hofer-szabo2002}.} In what follows and if not stated otherwise, when common cause is written it will mean \emph{individual}-common cause.
+There is a further important remark as regards \emph{common cause completability}.
+It has to do with the distinction between so-called \emph{individual}-common causes and \emph{common}-common causes.
+We call \emph{individual}-common causes those events satisfying~\eqref{eq:rcc1}-\eqref{eq:rcc4} for a single (individual) correlation \emph{only}. \emph{Common}-common causes, on the other hand, will satisfy~\eqref{eq:rcc1}-\eqref{eq:rcc4} for a set of two or more correlations.
+This is an important distinction since, while \emph{individual}-common cause completability holds in general for every classical probability space $\mathcal S$, this is not the case for \emph{common}-common causes.
+In other words, while \emph{common cause completability} guarantees that \emph{individual}-common causes exist (at least formally) for any given correlation, this is not true in general for \emph{common}-common causes~\citep{hofer-szabo2002}.
+In what follows and if not stated otherwise, when common cause is written it will mean \emph{individual}-common cause.

-\section{Structure of the Problem}
+\section{Structure of the problem}